-20. If a hospital opens an outpatient clinic or provides services in the community, do they qualify as a community health resource?
+22. If a hospital opens an outpatient clinic or provides primary health care services in the community on a sliding scale fee schedule, do they qualify as a community health resource?

 Yes.
-Applicants, especially hospitals, are strongly encouraged to clarify how requested CHRC funds are separate and distinct from grant funds that have been made available by the
+Applicants, especially hospitals, are strongly encouraged to clarify how requested CHRC funds are separate and distinct from grant funds that have been made available by the HSCRC and the proposal should comment on why the requested use of limited CHRC grant funds cannot be supported with existing hospital community benefit resources.
+Also, when grant requests to the CHRC, hospital applicants are encouraged to partner with existing community based providers or resources that are already serving the community or target population.